AWS just announced a move from Xen towards KVM. So what is KVM?

 Whether you’ve got your career and/or home mortgage deeply invested in the future of Xen or whether you never knew it existed, you might be interested in learning more about KVM.
 So here’s a general introduction adapted from my book, Teach Yourself Linux Virtualization and High Availability: prepare for the LPIC-3 304 certification exam.

 Need some more basic background on either Linux servers or AWS?
 My Linux in Action and Learn Amazon Web Services in a Month of Lunches books from Manning might help, along with my Linux server administration courses at Pluralsight.
+There’s also a hybrid course called Linux in Motion that’s made up of more than two hours of video and around 40% of the text of Linux in Action.

 Like Xen, KVM (Kernel-based Virtual Machine) is an open source hypervisor technology for virtualizing compute infrastructure running on x86 compatible hardware.
 Also like Xen, KVM has both an active user community and significant enterprise deployments.